Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 1. _All-in_ cloud deployment
 2. Hybrid deployment

-__Review Question:__
+__Review Question__
 Question - Page [56]
 Answers  - Page [490]

 __Global Infrastructure__
 You can achieve high availability by deploying your application across multiple _Availability Zones_.
 Redundant instances for each tier (for example, web, application and database) of an application should be placed in distinct _Availability Zones_, thereby creating a multisite solution.
-At a minimum, the goal is to have an independent copy of each application stack in two or more _Availability Zones__
+At a minimum, the goal is to have an independent copy of each application stack in two or more _Availability Zones_

 __Accessing the Platform__
 To access AWS Cloud services, you can use the